tlefloch/magnetometer-calibration/README.md

 ## More details and visualization

-Use **magnetometer_calibration.py** with your data set to get more details about the calibration and visualize ellipse fitting and correction.
+Use **magnetometer_calibration.py** with your data set to get more details about the calibration and visualize ellipsoid fitting and correction.

 Please read [Magnetometer Calibration](magnetometer_calibration.pdf) to learn abour the theory behind hard-iron and soft-iron calibration, and ellipsoid fitting.